Eridanus II: Dark matter

 By definition, Dark Matter has little, if any, interaction with baryonic matter except through its gravitational field.
 The amount of dark matter in a galaxy can be estimated by comparing its dynamical mass, the mass necessary to account for the relative motion of the stars in the galaxy, to its stellar mass, the mass contained in stars necessary to account for the galaxy's luminosity.
-As noted above, Bechtol et al. (2015) have estimated the luminous mass of Eridanus II to be on the order of 8.3 x 10^{4} solar masses.
+As noted above, Bechtol et al. (2015) have estimated the luminous mass of Eridanus II to be on the order of 8.3 × 10^{4} solar masses.
 Furthermore, as explained in the previous section, Westmeier et al. (2016) and Crnojević et al. (2016) have shown that the contribution of free gas to the total mass of Eridanus II is probably negligible and will not complicate the comparison.
 It remains only to estimate the dynamical mass.

 The dynamical mass of a galaxy can be estimated if we know the velocities of the stars relative to one another.
 As discussed in the section on velocity, the velocities of stars in Eridanus II—relative to Earth—was measured by Li et al. (2016).
 The movement of the stars relative to one another can then be estimated from the variation ("dispersion") of the velocities relative to an outside observer.
 This number was calculated by Li et al. (2016: 5) and found to be σ_{v} = 6.9 km/sec.
 However, as mentioned in the velocity section, it is only possible to measure the stellar velocities in one direction, along the line joining the observer and Eridanus II.
 Fortunately, this is sufficient.
 Wolf et al. (2010) showed that the necessarily symmetrical movement of stars in a globular cluster or spheroidal dwarf allows one to calculate dynamical mass included in the half-light radius (i.e., the radius enclosing half of the luminosity) from radial velocity dispersion alone, with very few additional assumptions.

-Applying this formula, Li et al. (2016: 5–6) found that the half-light dynamical mass was on the order of 1.2 x 10^{7} solar masses.
+Applying this formula, Li et al. (2016: 5–6) found that the half-light dynamical mass was on the order of 1.2 × 10^{7} solar masses.
 Using Bechtol et al.'s estimate of total luminous mass, this would imply that 99.7% of Eridanus II's mass is dark matter.
-However, this relationship is more usually expressed as a mass-to-light ratio, in solar units (M_{⊙}/L_{⊙}).
+However, this relationship is more usually expressed as a mass-to-light ratio, in solar units (M_{☉}/L_{☉}).
 Thus, applying the luminosity results of Crnojević et al. (2016), Li et al. (2016) report a mass to light ratio of 420.
 Note that the ratio of dark matter to baryonic matter in the universe at large is on the order of 5 or 6.
 Plainly Eridanus II is dark matter-dominated to an extraordinary degree.